-Note: When operating the winch or driving a load onto the trailer be sure that the center of gravity of the loaded trailer is just ahead of the undercarriage in the forward loading position.
-The load should never place more weight on the kingpin than on the rear axles during loading or unloading.
+3-12.6 Winch or drive the load onto the trailer.
+Insure that the load is steering straight up onto the semitrailer and does not maneuver off the side of the trailer.
+Continue until load center of gravity is just ahead of the axles, if possible.
+The load should never place more weight on the pintle hitch than on the rear axles during loading and unloading.